 While spaghetti squash can be roasted in the oven like butternut or acorn squash, I like to take the cheater’s route on busy weeknights.
 Simply place the squash in a microwave safe dish and cook for about 15 minutes.
 Once the squash is cool enough, cut it in half, scoop out the seeds, grab a fork and start twisting.
 Out come the thin strands that give this squash its name.
 Pour in your favorite vinaigrette and toss with any variety of vegetables, cheese or nuts.
 While this works beautifully as a weeknight side dish, consider it for your next dinner party or as an addition to your holiday feast.

 Using a large, sharp knife, pierce a spaghetti squash in several places.
 Place the spaghetti squash in a glass baking dish and cook in the microwave on high for about 15 minutes, turning the squash halfway through cooking.

 Before handling, let the squash stand for 10 minutes.
 Cut it in half lengthwise and scrape out the seeds and fibers.
 Using a fork, twist out strands of the spaghetti squash flesh and place in a large bowl.
 Cover and chill.

 In a small bowl, whisk together, olive oil, vinegar and salt.

 Pour the vinaigrette into the spaghetti squash and toss.
-Add cheese, pecans, cherries, and most of green onions, and stir well.
+Add the apples, pecans and most of green onions, and stir well.

 Serve and garnish with remaining green onions.